inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 		-- Rob Pike, on X.

 Steve Jobs said two years ago that X is brain-daed and it will be gone in two years.
-He was half right.
+He was h right.
 		-- Dennis Ritchie

-Dennis Ritchie is twice as bright as Steve Jobs, and only half wrong.
+Dennis Ritchie is twice as bright as Steve Jobs, and only h wrong.
 		-- Jim Gettys